-Even if the Coronavirus has put restraints on your job search, you still need to network with, and be visible to, executive recruiters and other hiring decision makers.
+For successful executive job search, you need to network with and be visible to executive recruiters, other hiring professionals, and various other people.
 LinkedIn offers many top-of-mind personal branding opportunities, to remind them of your unique ROI.

 Staying in touch with these people can help you penetrate the “hidden” job market.